mega9789728960/Coupon_intern/README.md

 | CORS errors | CORS is enabled in `api/index.js`, check if origin is allowed |
 | Module not found errors | Run `npm install` to install dependencies |

-## License

-This project is open source and available under the MIT License.

-## Support

-For issues or questions, please create an issue in the repository or contact the development team.